thisissandip/lets-party/README.md

 2. Upload the Client Folder in Chorme Extension.

-3. Install server dependencies (You can skip this step 3 and 4, if you want to make changes just to the client and use the deployed server)
+3. Install server dependencies (You can skip this step 3 and 4, if you want to code just for the client side and use the deployed server)

 ```
 npm install